STA220-V26/project-barbra-and-lisa/README.md

 2.  *Are there differences in healthcare expenses between male and female patients?*

-3.  *Is the number of healthcare encounters associated with healthcare expenses across genders?
-Optional extra question: Are stress-related conditions associated with marital status?*
+3.  *Is the number of healthcare encounters associated with healthcare expenses across genders?*

 **Datasets** : (patients.csv + encounters.csv)